dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 Figure 7-12.
 The Message Dialog Box

-124

 Custom IconsOn Mac, the icon that is displayed with each dialog type is the application icon.
 If you want to have a custom icon, say a warning icon with your app icon overlaid over it, see what is shown in Figure 7-13.

-Chapter 7 ■ Working With the Dialog MoDule

 Figure 7-13.
 A sample custom icon